-If your cosmetic concerns with the ear go beyond a damaged earlobe, Dr. Sanan may recommend combining earlobe repair with otoplasty.
+If your cosmetic concerns with the ear go beyond a damaged earlobe, we may recommend combining earlobe repair with otoplasty.
 Otoplasty, or cosmetic ear surgery, alters ear cartilage to change the size, shape, and/or projection of the ears.

 There are some medical conditions that may affect candidacy for earlobe repair surgery.
-Be sure to inform Dr. Sanan if your body’s capacity to heal is compromised, you are taking prescription medications, and/or you are currently under the care of a physician for a diagnosed illness.
+Be sure to inform us if your body’s capacity to heal is compromised, you are taking prescription medications, and/or you are currently under the care of a physician for a diagnosed illness.

 Earlobe tears and splits are relatively common.
 They can be caused by something as seemingly innocuous as catching an earring on your clothing.
-Dr. Sanan has treated patients whose earlobe tears resulted from a curious child tugging on the earring, incidental contact while playing sports, traumatic injury, and a number of other situations.
+We have treated patients whose earlobe tears resulted from a curious child tugging on the earring, incidental contact while playing sports, traumatic injury, and a number of other situations.

-Earlobe tear repair is an outpatient procedure that Dr. Sanan performs in-office.
+Earlobe tear repair is an outpatient procedure that is performed in-office.
 Every earlobe injury is unique, which means every torn earlobe repair surgery is different.
 In general, the procedure can be completed within an hour with the use of local anesthesia.

-Once the earlobe is numb, Dr. Sanan will remove the irregular edges of the tear.
-After he has excised the scar tissue, he will use sutures to close the tear and secure the new earlobe contours.
+Once the earlobe is numb, the irregular edges of the tear will be removed.
+After the scar tissue has been excised, sutures will be used to close the tear and secure the new earlobe contours.